davidlao27/davidlao27/README.md

-- 👋 Hi, I’m @davidlao27
+Hello, I’m @davidlao27
-- 👀 I’m interested in Unity 3D C#, website development and discord.js
+I’m currently mainly interested in website development and discord.js I’m not looking to collaborate with ANYONE.
+I rarely collaborate.
-- 🌱 I’m currently learning cool stuff!
-- 💞️ I’m not looking to collaborate.
-- 📫 How to reach me: Message me on Discord (davidlao#6968)
+Reach me @ discord.com! (davidlao#6968)

 <!---
 davidlao27/davidlao27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.